hidef/hidef.github.io/_posts/2018-06-28-be-a-grafana-power-user.md

 ![Linear scale is only clear for outliers](/images/posts/2018-06-28-be-a-grafana-power-user/yaxisscale-linear.png)

-Using Log2 scale for the same data shows that the different data series are not exactly the same, and that smaller, but still significant spike are more common.
+Using Log2 as the scale for the same data shows that the different data series are not exactly the same, and that smaller, but still significant spikes are more common.

 ![Log2 scale highlights smallers but significant change as well](/images/posts/2018-06-28-be-a-grafana-power-user/yaxisscale-log2.png)